seanenck/vfu/README.md

 - shared directory support (including readonly) via virtio is added
 - one (or more) static MACs can be attached
 - no tty options
+- use '~/' to refer to a location starting with the user's home

 ## Configuration